cohsk/athena-alpine-rclone/gru/README.md

 * {all contributions welcome}

 Warning - 9/15/2020 - we are using this python script for training purposes.
 Please use with caution.

+Note - need to put this "future capability" on it's own branch